Skywind555/Skywind555.github.io/_posts/2021-02-27-Answering-Your-Battlerite-Questions-With-Pro-Player-Skywind555.md

 ![Image](../images/Table1.png)

-For Round Length, 0.147 seconds is fairly insignificant, but it does hold true that rounds from strict matchmaking games on average is slightly longer than rounds from regular matchmaking games.
+For Round Length, 0.147 seconds is fairly insignificant, but it does hold true that rounds from strict matchmaking games on average are slightly longer than rounds from regular matchmaking games.
 However, it does not necessarily mean that more rounds go to fog in a strict matchmaking game.
 The negative SD value also shows that strict games are more consistent in the time in each round.